fvirdia/BSW18-simulator/README.md

 # BSW18 simulator

+**An improved version of this simulator has become [part](https://github.com/fplll/fpylll/blob/master/src/fpylll/tools/bkz_simulator.py) of [fpylll](https://github.com/fplll/fpylll), and should be preferred to the code in this repository.**

 This repository contains an implementation of the BKZ simulator proposed in
 > _Measuring, simulating andexploiting the head concavity phenomenon in BKZ_
 > Shi Bai, Damien Stehlé, and Weiqiang Wen.
 ASIACRYPT 2018